maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 :heart:

+Another quote I don't want to forget:

+> "Credit is the primary currency of the free software world."

+(yes, there are [different currencies of payment](https://yabellini.netlify.app/blog/2023-10-13-three-payments/), though but it is nice to underline that credit is important)

 ## On code review

 Also related to motivation...

 > "code review also serves an indirect purpose: it confirms to people that what they do matters, because one obviously wouldn't take time to review a commit unless one cared about its effect."

+## "Treat Every User as a Potential Volunteer"

+The idea is that people you meet in the issue tracker are already more involved than most users. :wink:

 ## "Appearances matter"